Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Experiments

-In our experiments we represent the goal of reducing the building's demand on the energy grid through a reward function and the goal of maintaining the indoor temperature through a cost function and constraint limit, representing a comfort band around the desired temperature.
-We set this comfort band constraint to 1 degree at every timestep.
+In our experiments we represent the goal of reducing the building's demand on the energy grid through a reward function and the goal of maintaining the indoor temperature through a cost function and constraint limit, representing a comfort band around the desired temperature, which is set to 1 degree at every timestep.
 Each episode runs for a total of 720 timesteps, representing 1 month.
-We fix the probability of a power outage at approximately 10\% at each timestep, which may appear high but outages occur for consecutive timesteps and their impact may vary depending on a number of factors.
+We fix the probability of a power outage at approximately 10\% at each timestep, which may appear high but outages occur for consecutive timesteps meaning their impact varies, depending on a number of factors.
 We train our agents for 3 million timesteps at a risk-level of 0.05, across 10 seeds.
 We measure the mean episodic reward and cost, and the $\text{CVaR}_{0.05}$ episodic costs.
-We include two metrics specific to CityLearn, \textit{Outage Temperature Violations} indicating the proportion of timesteps that the agent violates the temperature constraint specifically during an outage, and \textit{Unserved Energy during Outages} indicating the proportion of energy demand that is unmet by the agent specifically during an outage.
-Both these metrics highlight the agents performance specifically during outages as the reward and cost metrics are calculated during both regular operation and during outages.
+We include two metrics specific to CityLearn, \textit{Outage Temperature Violations} indicating the proportion of timesteps that the agent violates the temperature constraint during an outage, and \textit{Unserved Energy during Outages} indicating the proportion of energy demand that is unmet by the agent specifically during an outage.
+These metrics highlight the agents performance specifically during outages as the reward and cost metrics are calculated during both regular operation and during outages.

 Table \ref{tab:CityLearnResults} shows the results of our evaluations.
 As expected, the risk-neutral basline, SAC Lag, achieves the highest episodic reward, but returns the highest mean and CVaR cost.
 The risk-averse baseline, WCSAC, achieves the lowest cost returns but the lowest mean episodic reward.
-ORAC improves significantly on the mean episodic reward over WCSAC, but returns slightly higher mean and CVaR costs.
-We note however, that ORAC significantly improves upon both the two baselines in terms of Outage Temperature Violations and achieves an Unserved Energy during Outages score close to SACLag, which indicates better exploitation of reward during outages that WCSAC.
+ORAC improves significantly on the mean episodic reward over WCSAC, but returns slightly higher mean and CVaR costs, still satisfying the threshold.
+ORAC significantly improves upon both baselines in terms of Outage Temperature Violations and achieves an Unserved Energy during Outages score close to SACLag, which indicates better exploitation of reward during outages than WCSAC.
 We reason that these results along with the increased cost shown by ORAC may indicate a qualitative change in the policy by focusing more on maintaining temperature demands and energy supply during outages, rather than during regular hours.